What is misleading or deceptive conduct?

-For example – relying on disclaimers and small print.
-A large department store engaged in misleading conduct when it advertised '25 per cent off all clothing' but in small print excluded certain clothing and stated '15-40 per cent off house wares'.
-A court found this to be misleading conduct.
+Example: A large department store engaged in misleading conduct when it advertised '25 percent off all clothing' but in small print excluded certain clothing and stated '15-40 percent off housewares'.
+A court said this was misleading conduct.

-For example - prominently displaying disclaimers.
-A bank advertises low credit card interest rates for the first 12 months.
+Example: A bank advertises low credit card interest rates for the first 12 months.
 The advertisement clearly indicates the low rates are only available to new customers who apply within a certain period.
-This disclaimer is sufficient because it clearly informs consumers about the terms and conditions.
+This disclaimer is enough because it clearly informs consumers about the terms and conditions.

 A statement about the future that does not turn out to be true is not necessarily misleading or deceptive.

 But promises, opinions and predictions can be misleading or deceptive if the person making the statement:

 - did not care whether it was true or not

 - had no reasonable grounds for making it.